SACGF/shariant_docs/docs/integration/api/classification_post.md

 ### patch
 Evidence included in this will be merged with the existing evidence of a record.
 Will error if the ID part doesn’t match an existing record.

-### overwrite
-Like patch, except all existing evidence will be overwritten.

 ### upsert or data
 Will either act as create or patch depending on if the ID part matches an existing record.

 It is suggested that you only submit with upsert, as it stops labs from having to keep track of if a record has already been submitted.

+### overwrite
+Like upsert, except all existing evidence (if any) will be overwritten.

 ## Evidence Format
 The content of create/patch/overwrite/upsert will be using keys as seen in the evidence keys section, with keys matching a value or a dictionary with a key of value or note.